Age Related Macular DegenerationPrint Page

 Early-Stage AMD: Nutrition and Exercise

-Intermediate AMD or Late-Stage AMD in One Eye: AREDS and AREDS2
+Intermediate AMD or Late-Stage AMD: AREDS and AREDS2

 Wet AMD: Photodynamic Therapy